Heads

 This is a second form of Royal Bayreuth cow or bull head - in this case they are actually 'pitchers' since there is no hole in the mouth.
 Still beautifully modeled, and in a variety of colors.

-The third type of Royal Bayreuth head creamer looks to me more like a water buffalo, with the long curled horns.
+The third type of Royal Bayreuth head creamer features a water buffalo, with the long curled horns.
 These are again 'creamers' with the hole in the mouth.

 2 Made-in-Taiwan water buffalo head creamers